Aadv1k/blg/content/posts/visualising-some-school-data-because-i-had-nothing-better-to-do.md

 ![Classwork-data-plot-img](/classwork-plot-img.png)

-The reason why science is so low, is probably due to teacher not clocking in the classwork done, as opposed to english, which has over 90 assignments. anyways, bye.
+The reason why the data has huge disparities between them, can be credited to two reasons
+- Not all classwork is put in as "Classwork" in the portal
+- Most of the time in place of a "Classwork" external sites such as quizzz or kahoot were used in place of a classwork.